crush-157/serverless-saga/README.md

 ## <a name="install"/> Install Fn
 To install Fn, we first install the CLI and then use that to "install" the server (which actually runs as a Docker container).

 To download and install the Fn CLI, follow these [instructions](http://fnproject.io/tutorials/install).
+Please make sure that you **Configure your Context**, but you can skip the manual install (the script is easier and quicker).

 Then start the Fn server: